I’ve been conducting a crazy money experiment in my business these last few months.

 Pretty simple.
 If you make choices from the energy of “work,” then your consequence will be … you guessed it, more work!
 Basically, work begets work.

-Think about it … while we entrepreneurs tend to have a goal of financial freedom and freedom of time, we also work a LOT.
+Think about it … while we all tend to have a goal of financial freedom and freedom of time, we also work a LOT.

-Granted, a lot of us aren’t that unhappy about our work.
-After all, we’re doing the work we love!
+Maybe some of us aren’t that unhappy about our work.
+Maybe we’re doing the work we love … which is awesome.
+But we’re still working.

 I wanted to know if work just creates more work … and what would happen if I just chose NOT to work.